titusmain/guess_the_number/README.md

 # Guess The Number

-A game about guessing a number.
+A game about guessing a number between one and ten.

 ## Dependencies